eesteban/utils/README.md

 - fix-assets: Fix the assets on the given path
 - kube-redeploy: Redeploy a kube
 - kube-rdp-git: Redeploy all updated kubes
+- wport: Tells you the process on the given port

+## Commands to store

+delete empty directories in current path `find . -empty -type d -delete`